mattiasnordqvist/Golden-Fox/README.md

 new Fox("every day @ 10:00", DateTime.Today);

 ```
-Returns an IEnumerable starting with the next occurence from the given date (inclusive)
+Returns an `IEnumerable<DateTime` starting with the next occurence from the given date (inclusive)

 If you scratch the surface of the golden fox, you'll soon see that his fur is just a disguise.
 The bare bones of this creature is just a compiler which you can access directly like this